d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 x2
 ```

-We can also store a list of NDArrays and read them back into memory.
+We can also store a list of ndarrays and read them back into memory.

 ```{.python .input  n=2}
 y = np.zeros(4)